Aftermath: 19 - A Borrower of the Night (2020)

 “I’m in love with you,” Hermann will confess.

 Newton will stare at him, mouth slightly open.
-Perhaps, if he is holding something, such as a pen, or a cup of coffee, he will lose his grip on it.
+Perhaps if he is holding something, such as a pen, or a cup of coffee, he will lose his grip on it.
 “What?” he’ll say, when he’s sure he’s processed Hermann’s message correctly.
-Then, again, beginning to laugh, with a slight edge of hysteria, “WHAT?”
+Again he laughs, this time with an edge of hysteria, “WHAT?”

-“I believe you heard me correctly,” Hermann will say.
+“I believe you heard me,” Hermann will say.

 “You believe I—” Newton will say.
 “What am I supposed to do with this?”